-The congregation/agency will provide a monthly, undesignated, cash stipend minimum of \$1,800.00.
-An intern who is serving part-time (20 hours per week) typically receives half of the stipend fee per month (\$900.00).
-For a MADM Intern, sites typically follow the above financial stipend, but may also take into consideration the Intern's experience and the responsibilities during the internship.
+The congregation/agency will provide a monthly, undesignated, cash stipend.
+The minimum amount of this stipend is determined each year, in collaboration with all the ELCA seminaries, and will be communicated directly to internship sites.
+An intern who is serving part-time (20 hours per week) typically receives half of the stipend fee per month.
+For an MADM Intern, sites typically follow the above financial stipend, but may also take into consideration the Intern's experience and the responsibilities during the internship.